readthedocs/blog/search-improvements.rst

 Conclusion
 ^^^^^^^^^^
-To conclude, I must say that the Search improvement in Read The Docs was very much necessary and I could improve it in some extent in short amount of time.
+To conclude, I must say that the Search improvement in Read The Docs was very necessary and I could improve it in some extent in short amount of time.
 There are an infinite number of ways it can be improved and I believe we can compete with major search engines in terms of documentation searching.